valory-xyz/autonolas-registries/audits/README.md

 An internal audit with a focus on one-shot upgrade and operating services with signatures contracts is located in this folder: [internal audit 3](https://github.com/valory-xyz/autonolas-registries/blob/main/audits/internal3).

-An internal audit with a focus on "staking" contracts is located in this folder: [internal audit 4](https://github.com/valory-xyz/autonolas-registries/blob/main/audits/internal4).
+An internal audit with a focus on Service Staking contracts is located in this folder: [internal audit 4](https://github.com/valory-xyz/autonolas-registries/blob/main/audits/internal4).

 ### External audit